Don't Look Back in Anger: Lyrics

-The opening line "Slip inside the eye of your mind" is a likely reference to the English rock band Small Faces' song My Mind's Eye.
+The opening line "Slip inside the eye of your mind" is a likely reference to the English rock band Small Faces' song "My Mind's Eye".
 Gallagher said some lines were taken from John Lennon: "I got this tape in the United States that had apparently been burgled from the Dakota Hotel and someone had found these cassettes.
 Lennon was starting to record his memoirs on tape.
 He's going on about 'trying to start a revolution from me [sic] bed, because they said the brains I had went to my head.'
-I thought, 'Thank you, I'll take that!'"
+I thought, 'Thank you, I'll take that!
 The line "revolution from me bed" refers to Lennon's notorious bed-ins in 1969 as Gallagher was reading Revolution in the Head: The Beatles' Records and the Sixties published in 1994.

-In a September 1995 interview, before the song was released, Gallagher explained that the lines "Stand up by the fireplace/Take that look from off your face" were from when his mum Peggy used to say something similar when she lined the three boys up for their annual Christmas photo to send to their grandmother in Ireland.
-In a later interview Noel recalled that he vividly remembered her saying "Take that stupid look off your face".
+In a September 1995 interview, before the song was released, Gallagher explained that the lines "Stand up beside the fireplace/Take that look from off your face" were from when his mother Peggy used to say something similar when she lined the three boys up for their annual Christmas photo to send to their grandmother in Ireland.
+In a later interview, Noel recalled that he vividly remembered her saying, "Take that stupid look off your face".

 Meaning

 In 1995, Gallagher said, "It's about not being upset about the things you might have said or done yesterday, which is quite appropriate at the moment.
 It's about looking forward rather than looking back.
 I hate people who look back on the past or talk about what might have been."
-In a 2018 interview with wxpn, Gallagher explained: "It started off as a song of defiance, about this woman: She's metaphorically seeing the diary of her life pass by, and she's thinking, 'You know what?
+In a 2018 interview with WXPN, Gallagher explained: "It started off as a song of defiance, about this woman: She's metaphorically seeing the diary of her life pass by, and she's thinking, 'You know what?
 I have no regrets.'
 She's raising a glass to it."

-However, in 2005, Gallagher also said that he was so high on drugs when he created the song that he has no idea what the lyrics are about: "I get the odd night when I'm halfway through Don't Look Back in Anger when I say to myself.
-'I still don't know what these words mean!'"
+In 2005, Gallagher said that he was so high on drugs when he created the song that he had no idea what the lyrics were about: "I get the odd night when I'm halfway through "Don't Look Back in Anger" when I say to myself.
+'I still don't know what these words mean!
 This sentiment has also been echoed by journalists.
-In 2024, Dominic Green of the Washington Examiner described the lyrics as "passionate but almost meaningless", while Simon Hattenstone of The Guardian said in 208 "[the song is] loaded with emotional meaning, and yet virtually meaningless in [itself]...(why is Sally waiting, who exactly is looking back in anger?)"
+In 2024, Dominic Green of the Washington Examiner described the lyrics as "passionate but almost meaningless", while Simon Hattenstone of The Guardian said in 2008 "[the song is] loaded with emotional meaning, and yet virtually meaningless in [itself]...(why is Sally waiting, who exactly is looking back in anger?)"